Tracked price checks

 The short answer

 Your bike is legal on OHV (off-highway-vehicle) land: designated OHV parks, marked motorized routes on public land, private property, and tracks.
-It is not legal on streets, sidewalks, bike paths, greenways, or most hiking and mountain-bike trails.
-The golden rule: you can ride where OHVs are allowed — not where bicycles are.
-Confusing the two is the single most common (and most ticketed) mistake.
+It is not legal on streets, sidewalks, bike paths or in most city parks.

 The four places you can legally ride

 1. OHV parks and state vehicular recreation areas.
-The best option for most riders: purpose-built off-road parks with legal trails, jumps, and open areas, usually needing an OHV permit or sticker.
-Many states run vehicular recreation areas (California's SVRAs are the well-known example) specifically for this.
-Predictable, legal, and built for it.
+The best option for most riders: purpose-built off-road parks with legal trails, jumps and open areas, usually needing an OHV permit or sticker.

 4. Membership motocross tracks and private trail systems.
-Local MX tracks and members-only trail networks give you legal, maintained, insured places to ride, often with electric-friendly hours because the bikes don't generate noise complaints.
-Joining one is also the fastest way to find out where else the local scene rides.
+Local MX tracks and members-only trail networks give you legal, maintained, insured places to ride, often with electric-friendly hours because of the noise advantage below.

-- Bike paths, greenways, and multi-use paths — these are for bicycles and e-bikes; a Sur-Ron-class OHV is prohibited (many states, like Arkansas, ban it statewide).
+- Bike paths, greenways and multi-use paths.
+These are for bicycles and e-bikes; a Sur-Ron-class machine is prohibited, and several states ban it statewide.

-- Hiking and mountain-bike singletrack — unless the trail is specifically marked for motorized use.
+- Hiking and mountain-bike singletrack, unless the trail is specifically marked for motorised use.

-- Most city and county parks — motor vehicles are typically banned.
+- Most city and county parks, where motor vehicles are typically banned outright.

 Being electric changes none of this.
 The classification, not the sound, sets the rule.